Safety Tips – Part 2: Managing Remote Workers and Field Technicians

 How to Keep Your Remote Workers Safe in the Field

 There are health and safety requirements in place for obvious reasons, but how can you be sure they’re followed correctly?
-Being non-compliant not only means repercussions for the organization, it puts lives on the line.
+Being non-compliant not only means repercussions for the organization, but it also puts lives on the line.

 What to Look Out For